Trading is an important source of funding for the voluntary sector.

 Can a charity trade?

 Yes, even though trading is a commercial activity, charities can and do trade.
-The sale of goods and services now brings in half of the third sector’s income.
+The sale of goods and services now brings in half of the voluntary sector’s income.

 Trading activities can range from the sale of goods such as Christmas cards, to the operation of cafes and training programmes, to delivering contract services for public bodies, eg for elderly or disabled people through Service Level Agreements.